igoingdown/JavaAndHadoopDemos/README.md

 ## package2

 This is a package is generated when I learn hadoop.
-It's some demos using hadoop to deal with some simple problem.
+It's some demos using hadoop to deal with some simple problems.

 ## package_2

-This is a package generated when I learn java, Changing from python to java is really harsh!
+This is a package generated when I learn java.

 ## VirtuosoSPARQLExample1